ORNL-Fusion/OEDGE/docs/source/input.rst

   This parameter specifies the starting knot number for EDGE2D compatibility option 9 (`269`_).
 SOL option 22 will start solving at this knot using the fluxes and background plasma conditions taken from EGE2D at this point.
 The following option describes what is done with the cells between the target and the starting point of the solver.

 .. _231:
+231 : Knot Start Index ffor EDGE2D Option 9
+  Missing documentation.

+.. _232:
-231 : Fill Option for Skipped Cells in EDGE2D Compatibility Option 9
+232 : Fill Option for Skipped Cells in EDGE2D Compatibility Option 9
   This option specifies how the plasma background is calculated for the cells between the target and the starting point of the SOL 22 solver when compatibility option 9 is invoked.

   **0**: Linear interpolation from the target conditions extracted from EDGE2D to the solver solution at the knot where the solver starts.